 Committed Fund Balance.
 The District reports committed fund balance in the Recreation Fund, a major fund.
-Formal Board action (ordinance and/or resolution) is required to establish, modify, or rescind a fund balance commitment.
-The District's Board has committed these funds through formal Board action, to future culture and recreation expenditures.
+Formal Board action through passing an ordinance is required to establish, modify, or rescind a fund balance commitment.
+The District's Board has committed these funds to future culture and recreation expenditures.

 Assigned Fund Balance.
 The District reports assigned fund balance in the Capital Projects Fund, a major fund.
-The District's Board, through the District's adopted fund balance policy, has given authority to management (Director of Finance) to assign these funds to future park improvement projects and equipment and vehicle purchases based on approved Board/management expenditures as determined through the annual budget process.
+The District's Board, through the District's adopted fund balance policy, has given authority to management (Director of Finance), to assign these funds to future park improvement projects and equipment and vehicle purchases based on approved Board/management expenditures as determined through the annual budget process.